The Food Guide to Ha’apai

 Ha’apai by Ferry

 Ha’apai is also connected to Tongatapu, Vava’u and various other islands in the Ha’apai Group by ferry.
-There are two ferries running between the islands, the fast MV Tongiaki and the slow MV ‘Otuanga’ofa.
-This method of transport is significantly cheaper than flying.
+This method of transport is significantly cheaper but slower than flying.
 Find out more in Travelling in Tonga by Ferry.

 Getting Around by Bike